 - Compliance with general good hygiene practices in the kitchen is paramount.
 It is important to insist on thorough washing of hands after using the toilet, as well as before preparing and eating meals.
 To prevent cross-contamination between raw and cooked foods, hands should be washed after handling raw meat or vegetables, work surfaces in contact with raw foods should be washed, and cooked meat should not be placed in a dish that previously contained raw meat without first washing the dish (as is frequently the case when preparing a barbecue).

 - Thoroughly cook all minced meat or products containing meat consumed by young children and the elderly.
-Beef burgers should be cooked to an internal temperature of 70°C for 2 minutes.
+Beef burgers should be cooked to an internal temperature of 70°C.

 - Raw milk and raw milk cheeses should not be consumed by children under 3 years.